 The great retail integration

 In China, the consolidation of retail sectors is noteworthy.
 The outcome is a massive, integrated retail landscape.
-The Chinese social media platforms are playing key roles behind the transformation.
+The Chinese social media platforms are playing key roles in the transformation.
 Content-based e-commerce is growing through platforms like Douyin, Toutiao, and Bilibili.
 E-commerce sales are going to be dominated by live streaming and broadcasting as China steps into the Internet-of-things (IoT) age.
 Experts think supply chain agility will also get a boost.

 The mobility revolution

 China has developed a shared mobility network and the wider availability of electric vehicles (EVs), along with connected “smart vehicles” will take it to new heights.
 Already, local EV brands have tasted success in the domestic market, including players like Xpeng, Nio, and Li Auto.
 The upcoming EVs will have IoT features and they will revive updates over the air, much like smartphones.
-Comprehensive application of AI will not only enrich the customer experience but will also aid the authorities in reducing traffic congestion.
+The comprehensive application of AI will not only enrich the customer experience but will also aid the authorities in reducing traffic congestion.
 Mobility as a service (MaaS) will be a reality soon.
 Next on the horizon is the commercialization of autonomous driving.
 This is in sync with Beijing’s target of achieving carbon neutrality by 2050.

 The virtualization of services